SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 menu_order: 700
 ---

-MobilePay Online is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
+MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
 More than 4 million Danes are users of the app, and more than 100,000 merchants are accepting payments.
 We offer it on our redirect and seamless view platforms.